 The examples of adding multiple sitemaps in the robots.txt file are

-The above syntax tells to called out multiple sitemaps in the robots.txt file.
+The above syntax tells us to call out multiple sitemaps in the robots.txt File.

 There are five most common terms come across in a robots file.
 The syntax of robots.txt files includes: